Condo living can be fantastic for people who would like to do some home remodeling but not too much of it.

 You do need permits for remodels.
 Projects that require municipal permitting with a single-family house require permitting in a condo.
 And more.

 In a single-family detached house, it's rare that you would need a permit to replace a kitchen floor.
 Installing a new floor covering is not a hygiene or safety problem, and it doesn't affect adjacent homeowners.

 Yet some municipalities require permits for flooring replacement in a condo.
 For example, the City of Minneapolis requires a permit for any condo owner wishing to replace his/her carpet with hard flooring (wood, stone, ceramic, etc.).
 In addition to the permit, condo owners need to install a sound mat below the hard flooring.

 Being communal groups, HOAs are concerned with maintaining the property as a whole.
 Your unit is secondary to the welfare of the entire building.
 That's why CC&Rs stress the word structural in the by-laws.
-A typical clause reads "Nothing shall be done in any unit or on the common areas which may impair the structural integrity of the building or which may structurally change the building."
+For example, a typical clause reads "Nothing shall be done in any unit or on the common areas which may impair the structural integrity of the building or which may structurally change the building."

 Typical Projects Requiring HOA Approval